-SJU Interim Title IX
+SJU Title IX Coordinator:

-Coordinator: Patricia Weishaar

-thennesvi001@csbsju.edu (320) 363-5943 37 South College Avenue Lottie Hall, Office 032 Saint Joseph, MN 56374 pweishaar@csbsju.edu (320) 363-2113 2850 Abbey Plaza Emmaus Hall, Office 139 Collegeville, MN 56321
+Vivian Scott

+VSCOTT001@csbsju.edu

+(320) 363-5943

+2850 Abbey Plaza

+Collegeville, MN 56321

 III.
 Scope

 This policy applies to all members of CSB and SJU's community, including but not limited to, students, employees, faculty, staff, administrators, applicants for admission or employment, Board of Trustee members, and third parties such as volunteers, vendors, independent contractors, visitors, and any individuals and entities that do business with CSB or SJU or are regularly or temporarily employed, studying, living, visiting, conducting business or having any official capacity with CSB and/or SJU or on CSB and/or SJU property.
 This Policy may also apply to individuals who interact with the Institutions' community members under certain circumstances.
 All CSB and SJU members are required to follow CSB and/or SJU policies and local, state, and federal law.